manymuch/Xgimi-4-Home-Assistant/README.md

     Adjust the the token after the manufacturer according to your projector's model.
 The first ``0x46`` is the company code followed by the actual manufacturer token.

 Either with android app or with linux bluetoothctl, you should now able to poweron the projector without the remote.
+[Here](https://github.com/manymuch/Xgimi-4-Home-Assistant/issues/5#issuecomment-1752887102) provides an alternative way to get the token without iOS or Android device.

 ### Choose a method to setup: